lulu98/learn-to-type-with-10-fingers/README.md

 ## Technical information
 The information which fingers to use for which key are stored in a database.
 ## TODO
 - Starting page, where you can select how long you want to play with background music
+- labels instead of text boxes for the typing data